TARUSHI2002/CS201_PROJECT/README.md

 1. for Inserting a new element in the Treap
 2. for Searching an element in the Treap
 3. for Deleting an element from the Treap
-4. for Splitting the Treap across an element further you choose 1. for choosing Treap 1
+4. for Splitting the Treap across an element</br>
+   further you choose 1. for choosing Treap 1
                       2. for choosing Treap 2
                       3. for merging the splitted treaps